Charles-Edouard Levillain: Scholarship

 Levillain’s work focuses primarily on the history of Anglo-Franco-Dutch relations under the late Stuarts, with special interest in the figure of Stadholder-King William III (1650-1702).
 His first book, Vaincre Louis XIV (2010), about the emergence of the Anglo-Dutch alliance against Louis XIV, was awarded the Prix Guizot by the French Academy (2011).
 His second book, Un glaive pour un royaume (2014), tells the story of militia debates in Stuart England, explaining that the distinction between standing armies and militias has been exaggerated since the seventeenth century for reasons of political convenience.
 It was praised as a “clear-headed and engrossingly heretical” contribution to historians' knowledge of standing army debates.
-More recently, Levillain published Le procès de Louis XIV.
-François-Paul de Lisola (1613-1674), ennemi de la France et citoyen du monde (2015), which charts the intellectual career of the diplomat and Imperial publicist François-Paul de Lisola, one of Louis XIV’s fiercest early critics in Europe.
+Le procès de Louis XIV.
+François-Paul de Lisola (1613-1674), ennemi de la France et citoyen du monde (2015) charts the intellectual career of the diplomat and Imperial publicist François-Paul de Lisola, one of Louis XIV’s fiercest early critics in Europe.
 Levillain also co-edited a volume on the reception of Louis XIV’s images outside France between 1661 and 1715, with Tony Claydon.
 Another co-edited volume followed in 2018 on the long-term legacy of Louis XIV’s reign in Europe (1715-2015).

 In 2021, he was awarded the Descartes-Huygens Prize by the Royal Netherlands Academy of Arts and Sciences.